v-dvorak/web-scraper-nabidek-pronajmu/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Create a local environment file `.env.local` and set all required parameters (at minimum: Discord token, target channel ID, and apartment dispositions).
+3. Create a local environment file `.env.local` and set all required parameters (at minimum: Discord token, target channel ID, and apartment dispositions), see [specs](#required).
 4. Run the application using:
    ```bash
    python3 -m src